by Texas Homesteader ~

 I finished with just over a cup of curd.
 (Your quantity of curds could vary based on what kind of milk you’re using.
-Whole milk will give more curds, skim milk much less) To my curds I added about 1/2 teaspoon of salt, but I guess that’s totally optional.
+Whole milk will give more curds, 2% milk will give you less, skim milk will give you much less) To my curds I added about 1/2 teaspoon of salt, but I guess that’s totally optional.

 Then I splashed in just enough fresh milk to give it a creamy texture.
-If you have half & half it will make it even creamier, but I seldom do so I just use milk.
+If you have half & half that will make it even creamier and more like what you’d buy in the store.
+But I seldom buy cream so I just use milk.